ebd622/fe-samples/http/README.md

       );
   }
 ```
 After hanling an error (sending it to analytic server, for example) you still need to return observable.
+This can be done with `throwError` - it will yield a new observable by wrapping an error.